-12. Restow all the tools, jack and flat tire securely.
+11. Restow all the tools and jack securely.

-As soon after changing wheels as possible, tighten the wheel nuts to the torque specified in Section 8 with a torque wrench.
-Have a technician repair the flat tire and replace the spare tire with it.
+As soon after changing wheels as possible, tighten the wheel nuts to the torque specified on page 258 in Section 8 with a torque wrench.
+Have a technician repair the flat tire.